ABOUT

 MainStreet Futures Charter/Purpose

-MainStreet Futures Committee is a forum for coordination of downtown business interests, downtown property owners, and local government.
-Meetings are the second Monday of each month.
+MainStreet Futures Committee is a forum for the coordination of downtown business interests, downtown property owners, and local government.
+Meetings are on the second Monday of each month.

 The purpose of this group is to identify and promote new and varied uses for underutilized commercial buildings; identify new market opportunities for the downtown; identify and promote initiatives that enhance the prospects of success for new and existing businesses as well as prospects for development/redevelopment consistent with the approved downtown plan; identify and promote opportunities to physically improve public areas, buildings, and businesses downtown; provide input and advice to promotional activities of the MainStreet program; and, be a sounding board for downtown priorities and advocacy.